rwev/rwev.gitlab.io/content/articles/published/oss--tui--protonmail-in-the-terminal.md

 Tags: privacy,security,bash,code
 Status: published

-Terminal User Interfaces (TUIs): they are fast, reliable, and proven; they've existed and their foundations perfected since the dawn of the terminal and tested real-time over decades.
-Their interface is timeless.
-TUIs provide pure interaction with data, oftentimes using the same principles of interaction and even sharing vim keybindings, and devoid of visual and aesthetic bloat.
+Terminal user interfaces are fast, reliable, and proven; they've existed and their foundations tested and perfected over the decades since the dawn of the information age.

+ The terminal user interface is timeless.
+TUIs provide pure interaction with data, oftentimes using the same principles of interaction and even sharing keybindings (like `vim`), and are devoid of visual and aesthetic bloat.
 But that's for another post.

+[`Mutt`](http://www.mutt.org/), like other terminal applications, is simple and thus secure.
+Terminal applications generally have less code & simpler design than their OS- or web-native counterparts, a large factor contributing to the tried-and-true stability of terminal tool-kits.

+As a program that interfaces with the unknown internet, `mutt` does not provide the prime breeding grounds of vulnerability and uncertainty such as a `JavaScript` runtime or a document rendering engine. `Mutt` and similar TUI applications are often written with the deterministic rigidity of C using time-tested frameworks like `curses`.
+See [this article](https://www.vice.com/en_us/article/nzea38/why-security-experts-are-using-an-ancient-email-format-in-2015).

-[Mutt](http://www.mutt.org/) is one such TUI application, an email client that's  been around since at least 1995, and still in use and improved by powerusers today.
+`Mutt` has been around since at least 1995, with `elm` ancestry dating to 1986, and is still in use and improved by powerusers today.
 Mail providers have come and gone, but Mutt continues to provide the interface to them.

 [ProtonMail](https://www.protonmail.com) is the latest of such providers, and as one of the few providers of fully-encrypted email and calendar services in a world of increasingly pervasive surveillance and an on-pace desire to escape it, they probably won't be going anywhere soon.

 The privacy and security of ProtonMail is derived from [PGP encryption](https://protonmail.com/blog/what-is-pgp-encryption/).
 All data is fully encrypted until it gets to the client's machine, where it is then decrypted with the password.
 This happens in the browser with [OpenPGPJS](https://github.com/openpgpjs/openpgpjs) when using the [web client](https://github.com/ProtonMail/WebClient).